 Stylish enough to be trendy, cute enough for the trend to last.
 I love the Pom Pom accents they include.
 These are handwoven by artisans in Madagascar.
 Mar y Sol uses responsibly sourced materials like sisal from the island for its bags.

 Handmade with natural vachetta leather, a traditionally treated leather using natural bark, leaves, and roots.
 All Nisolo products are ethically made with fair trade wages, healthcare, and a safe work environment.

 Designed in Los Angeles and made in Spain with vegetable tanned leather.
-The leather is also sourced within Spain.
-The design is simple with few frills, what stands out about VereVerto is the stunning color.
+Plus, the leather is also sourced within Spain.
+The design is simple with few frills.
+However, what really stands out about VereVerto is the stunning color.

 Made in the U.S. from vegetable tanned leather.
-These totes are perfect for holding bigger essentials like your laptop.
-They also come with detachable handles that focus on comfort.
+Above all, these totes are perfect for holding bigger essentials like your laptop.
+Plus, they also come with detachable handles that focus on comfort.

 Responsible production meets minimalism with these handbags.
-Lutz Morris sources their leather from independent leather tanneries in Germany and donates a portion of their proceeds to Every Mother Counts.
+Lutz Morris sources their leather from independent leather tanneries in Germany.
+Plus, Lutz Morris donates a portion of their proceeds to Every Mother Counts.